A 44-minute periodic radio transient in a supernova remnant: GTC Observation

 \\ We obtained the \textit{r}-band image of the DART source using the broad-band imaging mode of the OSIRIS$+$ on the Gran Telescopio CANARIAS (GTC) on 30 July 2024.
 The image was co-added using 24 single exposures of 150 s each to avoid sky saturation.
 A four-point dithering was used to avoid cosmic ray contamination.
 The total on-source time was 3600 s, and the observation duration lasted about 1.25 hr, including overheads.
 The observations were conducted under good weather conditions (seeing$\sim0.7^{\prime \prime}$).
 The data were first bias-subtracted, flat-fielded, cleaned of cosmic rays, and combined using the \textit{ccdproc} \cite{craig2017astropy} and \textit{DrizzlePac}\cite{hoffmann2021new} packages following standard techniques.
 The sky background of the entire image was then modeled and subtracted, primarily using the \textit{photutils}\cite{bradley2016photutils} package, following the instructions for modeling the complex 2D background in the Cross-Instrument section of the JWST Data Analysis Tool Notebooks\footnote{\url{https://spacetelescope.github.io/jdat_notebooks/notebooks/cross_instrument/background_estimation_imaging/Imaging_Sky_Background_Estimation.html}}.
 The $3\sigma$ detection limit of the co-added image is 24.8 mag, while the $1\sigma$ upper limit of the background is 26.6 mag.

-We searched for sources within a 30$^{\prime\prime}$ radius around the DART coordinates by performing aperture photometry on the co-added image using a 2$^{\prime\prime}$ radius.
-Additionally, we analyzed all 24 single exposures to check for light variability in the detected sources.
-No sources were found within 2$^{\prime\prime}$ of the DART coordinates.
-Fig.~\ref{opt} shows the two nearest sources to the DART coordinates, along with the reference star.
-The light curves of these three sources are presented in Fig.~\ref{opt}.
-The $\Delta$mag represents the discrepancies between the photometry of each single exposure and the mean magnitude during the observations.
-Extended Data Table~\ref{tab:nearbyS} provides details on the two nearest targets.
+We searched for sources within a 5$^{\prime\prime}$ radius around the DART coordinates by performing aperture photometry on the co-added image using a 2$^{\prime\prime}$ radius.
+The top panel in Fig~\ref{opt} displays the four sources closest to the DART coordinates, along with the reference star.
+The light curves of these five sources are shown in the bottom, where $\Delta$mag represents the difference between the photometry of each individual exposure and its mean magnitude during the observations.
+Details of the five targets are provided in Table~\ref{tab:nearbyS}.

+Our analysis indicates that no optical counterparts are likely associated with DART J1832-0911.
+Source $s1$ shows no significant variability during the observation period.
+Cross-matching sources $s1$ through $s4$ with archival data reveals that only $s1$ is detected in Pan-STARRS DR2 \cite{magnier2020pan}, exhibiting a comparable $r$-band magnitude.
+This suggests that $s1$ is a typical main-sequence star.
+Sources $s2$ to $s4$ exhibit variability in their light curves.
+However, $s4$ is too faint to be reliably detected in individual exposures, and its apparent fluctuations are likely due to detection uncertainties.
+Moreover, $s3,s4$ lies outside the plausible location range of the radio transient, further weakening its candidacy.
+The variable light curve of $s2$ is characteristic of pulsating variable stars, which are known to produce thermal rather than non-thermal radio emissions \cite{christy1966pulsation}.
+As a result, none of the optical sources examined appear to be viable counterparts to DART J1832-0911.

 The optical non-detection at the DART coordinates sets an upper limit on its optical counterparts.
 The radio emissions might originate from a faint dwarf star below our detection threshold, or from other objects not expected to be visible in optical observations, such as a neutron star.
 In the case of a faint white dwarf, assuming an upper limit of 26.6 mag and a white dwarf radius of $r=0.2 \rm R_{\odot}$, the corresponding effective temperature would be $\rm T_{eff} \sim 17000 K$ or lower.